AEGEE/MyAEGEE/README.md

 - **...check if my deps are vulnerable?**
 - Run `npm audit`.
 - **...have a CLI for playing with models/objects?**
 - Run `npm run cli`.
-You probably want to do it inside a container, with oms-docker you can do it this way: `./helper.sh --execute oms-core-js bash`, then run `npm run cli` there.
+You probably want to do it inside a container, with oms-docker you can do it this way: `./helper.sh --execute core bash`, then run `npm run cli` there.
 - **...contribute to this repo?**
 - Contributions are always welcome!
 Just contact somebody from maintainers, we'll help you figuring things out.